aliibrahim123/neocomp.js/docs/comp-base.view/chunk.md

 `$async`: creates an async chunk, it initially return a fallback and waits to the async builder to finish, then it replace the fallback with the result.

 fallback must be called before any async stuff.

+`renderList`: render a dynamic list, it accepts a signal of the list and a `builder` that gets called for each item of the list.

+if `dynIndex` is `true`, `builder` is given a signal that relfect the index of the item.

+every item associated with the items chunks will be removed when the item is removed.

 #### example
 ```typescript